-A non-U.S. holder generally will not be subject to U.S. federal income tax on gain recognized on a disposition of our common stock unless:
+Subject to the discussion below concerning backup withholding and FATCA, if you are a Non-U.S. Holder, you generally will not be subject to U.S. federal income tax on gain realized on a sale, certain redemptions or other taxable disposition (including conversion) of notes or common stock unless: